rabbit-ci/example-project/README.md

 # example-project

+This is a test.
-Example project for Rabbit CI
+Example project for Rabbit CI.